entrity/stackedit-computer-vision/papers-read/__SUMMARIES__.md

 : Instead of having spatial features and appearance features come from separate branches, learn spatially-aware appearance features.
 Also replaces one-hot encoding with a hierarchical encoding to work on much larger scale (number of predicates).

-[Context-Dependent Diffusion Network for Visual Relationship Detection](https://arxiv.org/abs/1809.06213) : Create two graphs to represent spatial and appearance information.
-These become adjacen In semantic graph, nodes are object cats, and edge weight is ~number of triplets in dataset that differ from each other by only the two objects in consideration.
+[Context-Dependent Diffusion Network for Visual Relationship Detection](https://arxiv.org/abs/1809.06213) : Visual relationship detection.
+Create two graphs to represent spatial and appearance information.
+These become adjacency matrices $A$, which get extended into tensors, where each layer is a power of $A$.
+We'll multiply features by these tensors to get a diffusion of the influence each node has on each other.
+In semantic graph, nodes are object cats, and edge weight is ~number of triplets in dataset that differ from each other by only the two objects in consideration.
 In appearance graph, nodes are objects in a single image, and edge weights are [we can only guess].
+Really impressive design.

 [Detecting Visual Relationships with Deep Relational Networks](http://openaccess.thecvf.com/content_cvpr_2017/papers/Dai_Detecting_Visual_Relationships_CVPR_2017_paper.pdf)
 : Use an DR-Net to approximate (and surpass) a CRF for predicting posterior probabilities, which are used in visual relationship detection.
 This paper also introduces appealing appearance and spatial features, as well as a filtering neural network to decide which object pairs to consider from the $n(n-1)$.